ZhihaoJia/colorhack/README.md

     ch.src = 'http://zhihaojia.com/shared/colorhack.js';
     document.head.appendChild(ch);

-Note that ColorHack will not remain on the page if it is refreshed.
+Note that this may need to be repeated if the page is reloaded.

 Configuration:
 --------------